MuhammedSafvanMP/quiz-app-frontend/README.md

 Points: Tracks and shows the user's current progress in the quiz.

-Header: Main layout with a responsive and visually appealing design.
+Header: Main layout with a responsive and visually appealing design.# quiz-app-frontend